Lancer Skincare The Method: Nourish Normal-Combination Skin Review

 Review

-Results you may expect from using Lancer Skincare The Method: Nourish Normal-Combination Skin:
+Does Lancer Skincare The Method: Nourish Normal-Combination Skin Work?

-Intensely moisturizing: Lancer Skincare The Method: Nourish Normal-Combination Skin has a moisturizing rating of 9.2 out of 10.
+According to CreamScan analysis, Lancer Skincare The Method: Nourish Normal-Combination Skin is intensely moisturizing, with a moisturizing rating of 9.2 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a very high humectancy of 9.5 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%) and Propanediol (est. ≈2.0%), and a very high occlusivity of 9.0 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Dimethicone (est. ≈4.0%).